Is Polymarket Legit? Safety & Risks Analysis

 • Exchanges that offer binary options typically require KYC identity verification to prevent fraud and money laundering.
 Currently, Polymarket operates as a permissionless decentralized application.
 Users can access the platform with a crypto wallet and without providing identification.

 However, perhaps the most compelling argument distinguishing the platform from gambling is its decentralized determination of outcomes.
 Rather than using an intermediary (the bookmaker) who has a vested interest in the outcome to determine winners and losers, Polymarket resolves outcomes objectively.
-The platform uses a two-step oracle process, although the second step is often unneeded.
+The platform uses a two-step oracle process, although the second step is often unnecessary.

 1. Optimistic Resolution: After an event concludes, a proposer submits an outcome for the market.
 This submission is accompanied by an at-risk bond, in keeping with Polymarket’s financial incentive alignment.
 For most markets, this bond amount is $750.
 A two-hour challenge period follows, during which users can dispute the outcome.
 An estimated 98% of markets resolve following this fast settlement flow.